cecileung1208/Jersey-City-Citi-Bike-Analysis/README.md

 ## Defining the Scope

 1. What are the age and gender demographics?
-2. When are the peak times and seasons?
+2. When is the peak and low season?
+3. What time of the day and week is the busiest?
-3. How many people subscribe to the program?
+4. How many people subscribe to the program?
-4. Have the number of trips and the average trip durations decreased as a result of the pandemic?
+5. Have the number of trips and the average trip durations decreased as a result of the pandemic?
-5. During 2020, have subscribers and customers decreased?
+6. During 2020, have subscribers and customers decreased?
-6. Are the popularity of the stations still the same throughout 2018 to 2020?
+7. Are the popularity of the stations still the same throughout 2018 to 2020?

 ## Datasets